bevy-cheatbook/bevy-cheatbook/src/programming/system-order.md

 ## Labels

-For more advanced use cases, you can use [labels][cb::label].
+For more advanced use cases, you can use [labels][cb::system-label].
 Labels can either be strings, or custom types (like `enum`s) that derive `SystemLabel`.

 This allows you to affect multiple systems at once, with the same constraints.